 What the vendor landscape looks like

-Current alternatives are human-staffed answering services at $300-$500/month, which add cost without improving throughput or after-hours coverage.
-AI-native alternatives exist but are early: most require significant configuration and lack reliable integration with field service scheduling platforms (ServiceTitan, Jobber, AppFolio).
-There is no dominant platform that handles end-to-end inquiry response, qualification, and booking for service businesses at the price point that works for a 5-20 person operation.
+Current alternatives often include human-staffed answering services, which add cost without necessarily improving throughput or after-hours coverage.
+AI-native alternatives exist but many are still early, especially when real integration with field-service scheduling platforms is required.
+In many segments, there is still no dominant platform that handles end-to-end inquiry response, qualification, and booking at a price point that works for smaller operations.

 What changes operationally